Stuycs-K/final-project-9-cailiangd-mad/WORKLOG.md

 ### 6/6/2023
 Made additional UI improvements and asked the CS dojo for recommendations and help.

+### 6/7/2023

+Worked on UI, made tweaks to make it better

 ## Dylan Ma

 ### 5/23/2023